What are visual management boards?

 By doing so, the workers understand how their performance is making a difference to the company’s overall performance and shows them how and where they can improve.

 What kind of information should be shown?

-A board typically shows both positive and negative information related to its area (department, workshop, team) of the facility.
+A visual management board typically shows both positive and negative information related to its area (department, workshop, team) of the facility.
 Furthermore, the information shown should also be linked to the company policy, operational standards, and area objectives so that it’s possible to measure improvement over time.

 Typical performance information to be shown in the factory might be: